Gesifeta/solutions-architect/Day_03/Notes.md

 ---
 to connect to the private server from the bastion
 - ssh address of the private server
+---
+**Nitro Instances**: Are a next generation AWS underlying infrastructure for EC2.
+- Are Near bare metal performances
+- benefits include performance, security and innovation
+- Elastic NetworK Adaptar and Elastic Fabric Adapter are based on Nitro architecture
+- works only with supported Instance types.
 ### **Resources:**

 - [EC2 Overview](https://aws.amazon.com/ec2/)